dotnetjunkie/blog/content/posts/di-anti-pattern-multiple-constructors.md

 Specially interesting, Steve.
 It has helped me to validate some of my thoughts about Dependency Injection.

 Thanks for writing those great articles!
-Regards,

-SuperJMN

----
-#### Marc Gruben - 01 September 13
-Hi Steven, what about having an abstract factory as constructor parameter?
-This makes it much easier for unit testing (with mocking).

----
-#### Steven - 02 September 13
-Marc, using an abstract factory is fine, as long as you really use an abstract factory, not an Abstract [Service Locator](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/).